 In his Narrative, Gronniosaw does not overtly criticise slavery.
 Still, he points out the prejudices black people faced in Britain during the eighteenth century.
 Many black authors would condemn slavery more radically in the years following.

 Gronniosaw’s Narrative is the earliest known example of a black person writing his life story long before slavery became a national issue.
 Gronniosaw is the first person to convey the first-hand experience of enslaved people’s spiritual lives and their suffering during transatlantic slavery to the British reading public.
-The book’s ambivalent attitude towards slavery separates it from the work of Cugoano and Equiano.
+The book’s ambivalent attitude towards slavery separates it from the work of Ottobah Cugoano and Olaudah Equiano.

 Gronniosaw’s Narrative concludes with him still living in Kidderminster at the age of sixty.
 Nothing was known of his later life.
 The Chester Chronicle, however, published an obituary for Gronniosaw during the late twentieth century.